alanturrr-1703/quadtree-database/README.md

 # Quadtree Database

-A Java project for **quad-based map indexing**, evolving from a small Earth geocoder into a **desktop map database suite**: import a map image, draw roads and terrain (hills, plains, mountains, beaches, water, etc.), and build/query your own `.plusmap` database with a custom storage and query engine—no PostgreSQL or external GIS stack.
+A Java project for **quad-based map indexing**, evolving from a small Earth geocoder into a **desktop map database suite**: import a map image, draw roads and terrain (hills, plains, mountains, beaches, water, etc.), and build/query your own `.plusmap` database with a custom storage and query engine.

 **Repository:** [github.com/alanturrr-1703/quadtree-database](https://github.com/alanturrr-1703/quadtree-database)